 We believe that, from time to time, the market price of our Class I Shares may not fully reflect the value of our business, and that purchasing Class I Shares represents a desirable use of available funds.
 The purchase of Class I Shares, at appropriate prices, will also minimize any dilution resulting from the exercise of stock options.
 The Company purchased 486,400 Class I shares for cancellation at a weighted average price of \$47.28 per Class I Share during the most recent 12-month period preceding the date hereof pursuant to a NCIB which commenced on March 9, 2022 and expired on March 8, 2023.
-On March 8, 2023, the Company refiled a notice of intention to make a NCIB with the TSX, under which the Company can purchase up to 1,014,881 outstanding Class I Shares from March 13, 2023 to March 12, 2024.
+On March 8, 2023, the Company filed a notice of intention to make a NCIB with the TSX, under which the Company could purchase up to 1,014,881 outstanding Class I Shares from March 13, 2023 to March 12, 2024.
+On

+September 26, 2023, the NCIB was amended to increase the maximum number of Class I Shares that may be purchased from 1,014,881 to 2,214,881.
 The aggregate number of Class I Shares that the Company may purchase under the NCIB during any trading day is subject to a maximum daily purchase limit of 60,948 Class I Shares (being 25% of the average daily trading volume for the six calendar months preceding the date of the acceptance of the notice, which was equal to 243,792 Class I Shares).
 Any Class I Shares purchased pursuant to the NCIB will be cancelled.
-A copy of the Company's notice of intention to make a NCIB, which has been accepted by the TSX, can be obtained by the share owners, without charge, by contacting the Company.
+Copies of the Company's notice of intention to make a NCIB, and notice to amend its NCIB, which were accepted by the TSX, can be obtained by the share owners, without charge, by contacting the Company.